Milt Campbell: Legacy

 Despite his accomplishments as an extraordinary athlete, Milt Campbell never became a household name, nor was he properly rewarded like other famous athletes of his time.
 Other Olympic decathletes such as Bob Mathias and Bruce Jenner gained many significant endorsements and a spot on a Wheaties box after their victories, while Campbell walked off of the 1956 podium with no cash, sponsors, or television executives asking for a feature.
 When asked about these differences in treatment, Campbell declared that “America wasn't ready for a black man to be the best athlete in the world”.
 He has since been regarded as the Olympic superstar who is “famous” for not being famous.
 Renowned sports news platforms periodically procure lists of athletes that fit certain criteria as a means of praise for their incredible athletic prowess and achievements in the sporting world.
 As recently as 2000, ESPN has put out lists featuring the “50 Greatest Black Athletes” and the “Top 100 Athletes of the 20th Century”, which remind the public of what makes some of their heroes so notable.
 Campbell deserves to be high up on both of those lists, but in fact was not included or even mentioned on either list.

-Campbell was inducted into the Indiana University Athletics Hall of Fame in 1982, United States Olympic Hall of Fame in 1992, and the New Jersey Hall of Fame in 2012 (nytimes.com).
+Campbell was inducted into the Indiana University Athletics Hall of Fame in 1982, and United States Olympic Hall of Fame in 1992.
+In June 2012, Campbell was voted into the New Jersey Hall of Fame. (nytimes.com).
 He is also present in the National Track and Field Hall of Fame and the International Swimming Hall of Fame, and remains the only individual to hold a spot in both of these Halls.

-Following a long-fought battle with prostate cancer, Campbell died in his Gainesville, GA home in the summer of 2012.
-He was 78 years old, and is survived by his second wife Linda Rusch, a daughter, two sons, and two great-grandchildren.
+Following a long-fought battle with prostate cancer, Campbell died in his Gainesville, GA home in the summer of 2012 with his long-standing girlfriend Linda Rusch, by his side.
+He was 78 years old.
+His brother (Thomas L. Campbell, Jr.) preceded him in death.
+Milt is survived by his sister (Sandra E. Campbell Smith), his daughters (Julee Campbell, Dorianne B., and Mona H.), his sons (Milton G. Campbell Jr., deceased, Justin Campbell, and Milton G. Campbell, III), his granddaughter (Taria L. Campbell), and his great-grandchild (Nathaniel G. Johnsen).
 He is interred at Memorial Park Cemetery and Mausoleum - North in Gainesville.

-In June 2012, Campbell was voted into the New Jersey Hall of Fame.